Establish your own technique to flourish as a unique artist because we believe in developing individuals

 Home to two theatres, with the main theatre seating almost 200 people, the Institute of Arts here at the University of Cumbria is a special place for the study, practice and enjoyment of performing arts.
 It's a drama school at heart, so you will feel at home here.

 Our students are taught by experts with a wealth of experience and industry connections.
-They also benefit from theatre research trips; visiting directors and choreographers from leading national performances; enviable studio facilities for rehearsing, practicing and project activities as well as lectures; and most importantly, our end of course ‘Show Stopper’, when we host two auditioning events in London and Manchester and invite talent management agencies as well as theatre companies to preview the talent graduating from our Institute of Arts.
+They also benefit from theatre research trips; visiting directors and choreographers from leading national performances; enviable studio facilities for rehearsing, practising and project activities as well as lectures; and most importantly, our end of course ‘Show Stopper’, when we host two auditioning events in London and Manchester and invite talent management agencies as well as theatre companies to preview the talent graduating from our Institute of Arts.

 Close to the city centre of Carlisle in a beautiful, leafy setting, our campus is everything you need to inspire your creativity and our hand-on courses are at least two thirds focused on the development of your practical skills.